-We expect all users to make no attempt to alter the way the computer is set up.
+We require that all users make no attempt to alter the way the computer is set up.

 Only the network administrators are permitted to install software on to computers.

 Pupils are taught that the network or an application may not function properly if programmes are installed.